zkpstandard/wg-plonkish/src/optimizations.md

 We will use the convention that variables marked with a prime ($'$) refer to *concrete* column or row indices.

-An "abstract cell" or "concrete cell" specifies an entry in the witness matrix $w$ of the abstract circuit, or the witness matrix $w'$ of the concrete circuit, respectively.
+An "abstract cell" specifies an entry in the witness matrix $w$ of the abstract circuit.
+A "concrete cell" specifies an entry in the witness matrix $w'$ of the concrete circuit.

 We say that an abstract cell with coordinates $(i, j)$ is "constrained" if it is in a fixed column or if it appears in some copy, custom, or lookup constraint.
 More precisely, $\mathsf{constrained}(i, j)$ is true iff any of the following hold:
 $$